pkulchenko/fullmoon/README.md

 local function isLessThan(n)
   return function(l) return tonumber(l) < n end
 end
+fm.setRoute(fm.POST{"/upload",
-fm.setRoute(fm.POST{"/upload", ContentLength = isLessThan(100000),
+    ContentLength = isLessThan(100000), otherwise = 413
-    otherwise = 413}, function(r) ...handle the upload... end)
+  }, function(r) ...handle the upload... end)
 ```

 In this example the routing engine matches the route and then validates
 the two conditions comparing the method value with `POST` and the value
 of the `Content-Length` header with the result of the `isLessThan`
 function.
-If one of the conditions doesn't match, the status specified
+If *one of the conditions* doesn't match, the status specified
 by the `otherwise` value is returned with the rest of the response.

-If the returned status needs to only apply to the `ContentLength` check,
+If the returned status needs to *only* apply to the `ContentLength` check,
 then the `otherwise` value along with the validator function can be
 moved to a table associated with the `ContentLength` check: